-All state and federal unborn victims of crime bills in America as of April 2012 are unprincipled.
+All state and federal unborn victims of crime bills in America as of April 2021 are unprincipled.
 Sadly they reinforce the so-called "legitimate" intentional killing of unborn children.
 This is unnecessary.
-It will take courageous leadership to change the status quo.
+It will take moral leadership to change the status quo.

-Colorado Right To Life and their state's pro-life legislators introduced a principled fetal crimes bill in 2012.
-The single-sentence bill (see the text just below) passed the House of Representatives.
-The Democrat-controlled Senate however voted it down.
+Colorado Right To Life repeatedly introduced in the state legislature principled fetal crimes bills.
+When the single-sentence bill (see the text just below) passed the House of Representatives the Democrat-controlled Senate voted it down.
 (In 2011 a compromised anti-personhood, abortion-affirming bill was introduced by Republicans but then killed by widespread pro-life opposition led by CRTL.)

 Principled UVCA: Working with a county prosecutor, Colorado Right To Life developed this wording (that passed the House), and now American RTL recommends to all states legislation based upon this model: